New regulations came into effect October 1st 2018

 This sets out useful information for inspecting authorities which you may find useful during the inspection process.
 In particular it outlines the new star rating system which will be applied by local authorities and which will determine the term of your licence (1, 2 or 3 years).

 Barking Mad and all our independently owned and managed branches across the UK are fully compliant.
-We are members of the Pet Industry Federation who have been working closely with the government and Defra in particular.
+We are members of The Pet Care Franchise Association (PCFA) who work to to improve animal welfare standards in the pet care industry.

 Barking Mad continue to provide the very highest quality service and have worked since 2000 to professional unrivalled standards that ensure dogs in our care are happy, healthy and safe.
 Barking Mad’s systems and operations are also ISO9001 accredited ensuring compliance to our excellent Quality Management System (QMS).